ChrisSeattle/code-wars/simple-validation-of-a-username-with-regex/README.md

-# Code Wars - My head is at the wrong end!
+# Code Wars - Simple validation of a username with regex
 ## Description from Code Wars:
 Write a simple regex to validate a username.
 Allowed characters are:
 - lowercase letters,